-The use of any stopbank for the passage of any motorised vehicle or machinery of greater than 18 tonnes net weight along a stopbank is a prohibited activity, excluding one or both of the following:
+The use of any stopbank for the passage of any motorised vehicle or machinery of greater than 9 tonnes along a stopbank is a prohibited activity, excluding one or both of the following:

-- (1) The stopbank is part of a public roading network maintained and operated by a local authority or a network utility operator; or - (2) The use is by the Wellington Regional Council for the purpose of maintaining, repairing, extending or adding to the stopbank.
+- (1) The stopbank is an existing formed road that is part of a public roading network maintained and operated by a local authority or a network utility operator; or - (2) The use is by a local authority or network utility operator for the purpose of maintaining, repairing, extending or adding to the stopbank, or any other flood management purpose, or for the purpose of maintaining or repairing existing network utility infrastructure.

-Heavy vehicles the size of a truck and trailer should not be allowed along stop banks due to the damage they can cause.
+Heavy vehicles can cause damage to a stopbank if the stopbank is not constructed for use as a road.
 Two exceptions are included in the Rule.
-One relates to public roads, which are built for heavy traffic.
+One relates to public roads, which are built for heavy and frequent traffic.
 The other is when heavy machinery may be needed infrequently on a stopbank for repair and maintenance purposes.